Project Production: Client Project during Internship at APT 811 (2025)

 Development Process

-Working collaboratively with my team, we focused on designing a card system that was easy to understand while still educational.
+Working collaboratively with my team, we focused on designing a card system that was child-friendly and easy to understand.
 The development process included:

 -